Contexter/FountainAI/MusicSound/MusicSound SetUp.md

     **Dockerized Orchestration**:
     - **Vapor**: Provides REST API endpoints for managing orchestration commands.
-    - **Swift, Csound, LilyPond, and midikit**: Orchestration tools include Swift functions, Csound synthesis, LilyPond notation, and MIDI data generation using `midikit`.
+    - **Swift, Csound, LilyPond, and MIDIKit**: Orchestration tools include Swift functions, Csound synthesis, LilyPond notation, and MIDI data generation using `MIDIKit`.

     **Git Integration**:
     All generated files are committed to a git repository located in the `output/` directory using a custom commit message provided by the user.
 Additionally, files can be pushed to a GitHub repository.